Utah Administrative Code

 - Authorizing, Implemented, or Interpreted Law

 (1) Subsection 31A-2-201(3)(a), in which the commissioner is empowered to administer and enforce this title and to make rules to implement the provisions of this title; and

-(2) Subsection 31A-28-119, to provide guidelines for the Utah Life and Health Insurance Guaranty Association summary and disclaimer document.
+(2) Subsection 31A-28-119(3), to provide guidelines for the Utah Life and Health Insurance Guaranty Association summary and disclaimer document.

-2. The rule shall apply to all insurance transactions in this state involving life and health insurance policies and annuity contracts as specified in Subsection 31A-28-103(2).
+(2) The rule shall apply to all insurance transactions in this state involving life and health insurance policies and annuity contracts as specified in Section 31A-28-103.

-2. For the purpose of this rule, the term "policy or contract holders" shall also mean insureds or certificate holders of group policies.
+(2) For the purpose of this rule, the term "policy or contract holders" shall also mean insureds, subscribers, or certificate holders of group policies.

-5. Each insurer shall submit a copy of the summary and disclaimer document to the commissioner for approval.
+(5) Each insurer shall file with the commissioner a copy of the summary and disclaimer document.

 A person found to be in violation of this rule shall be subject to penalties as provided under Section 31A-2-308.